30 Interesting Facts About Saudi Arabia

 18. Saudi Arabia is home to the King’s Cup camel race.
 The epic camel race sees up to 1,200 participants and races across a 20km track during the Janadriyah National Festival.

 19. Saudia Arabia is an oil-rich nation, possessing around 16% of the world’s proven petroleum reserves.
-As of 2019, the petroleum sector accounts for around 87% of budget revenues, 42% of GDP and 90% of export earnings.
+Based on 2019 records, the petroleum sector contributed roughly 87% of budget revenues, constituting 42% of the GDP, and representing a significant 90% of export earnings.

 20. Around 95% of Saudi Arabia is desert.